LidiaKovac/to-do-app/README.md

     to_do: State
 }
 ```
+The "to_do" value contains all the tasks added and fullfilled.

 When handling events, **remember React has its own Event interfaces**
 You might try to use ```event.target.value```, but you will fail.
 When trying to get the value from an input, remember to use the currentTarget prop, which is where you will find what you are looking for.